calebporzio/sushi/README.md

 This will allow you to determine the rows for the model at runtime.
 You can even generate the model's rows from an external source like a third-party API.

-> Note: If you choose to use your own ->getRows() method, the rows will NOT be cached between requests.

 ```php
 class Role extends Model